Kartmaan/wallpaper_changer/README.md

 # Wallpaper_changer
-Wallpaper Changer is a graphic program under PyQt5 which allows you to periodically change the wallpaper.
+Wallpaper Changer is a graphic program under PyQt5 which allows to periodically change the wallpaper.

 # How does the program work ?
 - The first thing to do is to select a folder containing images likely to be wallpapers.
 Once this is done, the program indicates the number of images present in the directory.